TStalnaker44/boms_away_study/data_analysis/README.md

 - `identifier`
     - Denotes that a question allows participants to self-identify.
     - Used to automatically segment data for analysis across roles.
+    - You can only have one question marked as an `identifier`.
     - Values: boolean
     - Optional field
 - `roles`